Economic Impact | Employment

 Loading

-The tourism industry was severely disrupted by the wildfires, and now less than 60% of people who worked in the tourism sector before the wildfires remain employed in the industry.
+The tourism industry was severely disrupted by the wildfires, and now around 60% of people who worked in the tourism sector before the wildfires remain employed in the industry.
 More than 20% of tourism industry workers are now unemployed, retired, or not seeking employment.
-Over a quarter of tourism workers have transitioned to jobs in other sectors, either completely or to supplement tourism industry work, with the local non-tourism services receiving the largest influx of this group.
+Over a quarter of tourism workers have transitioned to jobs in other sectors, either completely or to supplement tourism industry work, with local non-tourism services receiving the largest influx of this group.

 Where do fire-impacted people work?